What Is 400 Square Root

 Q: How can I calculate the square root of a number without a calculator?

 A: For perfect squares, mental calculation or prime factorization works well.
-For non-perfect squares, you can use approximation methods like the Babylonian method.
+Which means for non-perfect squares, you can use approximation methods like the Babylonian method.
 There are also techniques involving logarithms, but these are generally more advanced.

 Q: What are the applications of square roots in everyday life?